bhakti-bhatt/NLP-Weak-Supervision/README.md

 **Problem Description:**

-In NLP, accurately labelled data is scarce when dealing with specialized domains and internal business initiatives.
-NLP projects undertaken by businesses often deal with the lack of labelled data – especially when the business defines domain specific (e.g. internal) labels and cannot make use of pre-existing resources.
-In many cases, there is a need to rely on massive sets of hand-labelled domain-specific training data or large pre-trained language models.
+In NLP, accurately labeled data is scarce when dealing with specialized domains and internal business initiatives.
+NLP projects undertaken by businesses often deal with the lack of labeled data – especially when the business defines domain specific (e.g. internal) labels and cannot make use of pre-existing resources.
+In many cases, there is a need to rely on massive sets of hand-labeled domain-specific training data or large pre-trained language models.

 **Context of the Problem:**

 In the modern world, there is infinite availability of text document.
-Unfortunately, there is huge scarcity of meaningful labelled data.
-This issue magnifies in resource-poor languages and/or uncommon textual domains, also extended to projects without pre-existing datasets.
+Unfortunately, there is huge scarcity of meaningful labeled data.
+This issue magnifies in resource-poor languages and/or uncommon textual domains, also extended to projects without pre-existing datasets.This problem is important as Machine Learning Models require labeled data for supervised learning, and the scarcity of acurately labeled data makes it difficult to train these models.

 **Limitation About other Approaches:**